vanessabau/Psychic-Game/README.md

 Help with building an array of the letters of the alphabet: (http://actionsnippet.com/?p=13)

 Help with Resetting score to zero: (https://stackoverflow.com/questions/50849061/how-do-i-get-the-your-guesses-section-to-reset-after-either-a-win-or-until-the)

+Resource for adding letters to a string: (https://stackoverflow.com/questions/5754712/add-characters-to-a-string-in-javascript)

 Read.me guidance: (https://medium.com/@meakaakka/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3)